 It's no secret that tortoises are among the most resilient animals on Earth, perfectly adapted for life in natural environments that others would find inhospitable.
-But for one particularly tenacious pet tortoise, that hardy sense of survival allowed it to endure for decades in the most unnatural of places.
+But for one particularly tenacious pet tortoise, that hardy sense of survival allowed it to endure for decades in the most unnatural of places, according to reports.

-Earlier last month, after their father Leonel passed away, the Almeida children returned to help clean out his cluttered storage room upstairs.
-As it turns out, Leonel was somewhat of a horder, so the room was jam-packed with things that he had found on the street, like broken televisions and furniture.
+After their father Leonel passed away, the Almeida children returned to help clean out his cluttered storage room upstairs.
+As it turns out, Leonel was somewhat of a hoarder, so the room was jam-packed with things that he had found on the street, like broken televisions and furniture.
 Deciding it was mostly junk, the family set about moving it to the trash out front.

 But while son Leandro Almeida was making a trip to the dumpster with a box of broken records, a neighbor asked him if he was intending to throw out the tortoise that was holed up inside.

 "At that moment I was white and did not believe," Leandro told Globo TV.

 That's when the Almeidas learned that, amazingly, the turtle had managed to somehow survive for three decades.